-A man accused of in April has turned himself in, according to a press release issued by Elmhurst Police Chief Dominic Panico on Wednesday.
+A man charged with theft from a person and assault in April 2012 has turned himself in, according to a press release issued by Elmhurst Police Chief Dominic Panico on Aug.
+7, 2012.

 At about 9:45 p.m.
 Saturday, April 14, employees of the Domino's Pizza at 1036 S. York Road took a pizza order for delivery to the 100 block of South Rex Boulevard.
 At about 10:17 p.m., as the driver attempted to deliver the pizzas, he was approached by a man in the driveway of the residence.
 The suspect struggled with the driver, then took the bag containing the pizzas and fled on foot.